Palashio/libra/info/Reference Manual.md

 dataset

-Data to be analyzed that is initialized in the client class instance
+Data to be analyzed that is initialized in the client class instance (is set by default to dataframe format)

 text: `str`